Stability Analysis of Sharpness-Aware Minimization: Related Work

-Following the success of SAM, further investigations have been conducted to explore its algorithm and enhance its generalization performance or computational efficiency.
-Kwon \etal\cite{kwon2021asam} proposed a transformation of parameters to achieve scale-invariant sharpness.
-Zhuang \etal \cite{zhuang2021surrogate} argued that subtracting $\nabla \ell (\vw)$ from $\nabla \ell (\vw^p)$ can reduce certain drawbacks in optimization.
-Liu \etal\cite{liu2022random} explored the effectiveness of a random perturbation during weight perturbation.
-Du \etal\cite{du2021efficient} demonstrated that perturbing only some parameters can also improve the generalization performance with a reduced computational burden.
+Following the success of SAM, further investigations have been conducted to explore its algorithm and enhance its generalization performance or computational efficiency. \citet{kwon2021asam} proposed a transformation of parameters to achieve scale-invariant sharpness. \citet{zhuang2021surrogate} argued that subtracting $\nabla \ell (\vw)$ from $\nabla \ell (\vw^p)$ can reduce certain drawbacks in optimization.
+More recently, the focus has shifted to understanding the implicit bias of SAM, which includes analyses on implicit bias for different sizes of mini-batch \cite{andriushchenko2022towards}, the balance in weight magnitudes across layers \cite{li2024implicit}, and effectiveness on learning multiple correlated features \cite{springer2024sharpness}.

-Despite the proposed variants and their improved generalization performance, some unclear points of the mechanism behind SAM still remain.
-For instance, Andriushchenko \etal\cite{andriushchenko2022towards} argued that the proposed generalization bound of SAM is incomplete, and instead connected the success of SAM to its implicit bias for different sizes of mini-batch.
-Our work also sheds light on understanding the mechanism of SAM with respect to its optimization properties, and to the best of our knowledge, this is the first work that identifies the convergence instability near a saddle point in SAM.